 To the south lies the Valsugana, one of the most important lines of communication between the Veneto and Trento, to the north lies the Lagorai, a mountain range so vast and sparsely populated that it has preserved many traces of the war that was once waged there.
 Here, too, the war was anticipated before it was fought.
 Engineers did their best to protect the southern flank of the Empire with a series of pincer blockades.
-Forte Tenna, a few kilometres from Trento, and its twin on the Colle delle Benne, built between 1884 and 1890, were the final blockades of the Valsugana.
-Both have undergone restoration, which was completed in the summer of 2012, and are now open to the public.
-Trenches, defences and strongholds have all been restored as part of the large-scale excavations carried out in recent years on the Italian "Trincerone" (great trench) at Grigno, third and farthest line of defence against a potential Austro-Hungarian offensive.
+Forte Tenna 20, a few kilometres from Trento, and its twin on the Colle delle Benne 21, built between 1884 and 1890, were the final blockades of the Valsugana.
+Both are undergoing restoration due to be completed sometime in 2014.
+Trenches, defences and strongholds have all been restored as part of the large-scale excavations carried out in recent years on the Italian "Trincerone" (great trench) 32 at Grigno, third and furthest line of defence against a potential Austro-Hungarian offensive.
+The trenches along the crests above the Valle dei Mocheni are well-known to hikers, who are often to be seen along their 19 km length, while recent restoration work has opened up other routes such as the path to Valpiana which passes the medical post named after Red Cross worker Herta Miller (30).
+The eastern Lagorai, which can be reached from Val di Fiemme or from the southern side, still bears the scars of the bloody battle for Monte Cauriol and there are many defensive structures on the surrounding peaks: from Cardinal to Valmaggiore (32), from Cima Cece to Colbricon and Passo Rolle.
+The Italian artillery emplacements on Monte Totoga (95) in Vanoi are particularly evocative.
+A series of cemeteries dot the landscape, including those at Malga Sorgazza (77), Monte Civerone (75), the Cimitero dei Caduti in Val Maora (76) and Caoria (78).
+A deeper understanding of the war in Valsugana and Lagorai can be gained from a visit to the permanent exhibition La Grande Guerra in Valsugana e sul Lagorai (the Great War in Valsugana and Lagorai) (12) in Borgo Valsugana; for more on Lagorai there is the Museum of Caoria (13) and the collection of memorabilia in the Rifugio Cauriol (14).

-Azienda per il Turismo Valsugana, Lagorai, Terme e Laghi
+Azienda per il Turismo Valsugana, Lagorai, Terme e Laghi +39 0461 706101